Glossary

 Not everyone can see solar eclipse.
 Eclipse Map shows the area where the eclipse is visible in red lines.
 You can say that it is the passage of Moon's Shadow.
 Because the Earth is round, there are several patterns in eclipse maps.

-Inside the Central Phase, you can see central eclipse.
+Inside the Path of Central Phase, you can see central eclipse.
 The mark "*" shows the position of the center of the shadow of Moon.
-Outside of Central Phase, you can only see partial eclipse.
+Outside of the path, you can only see partial eclipse.

 At left and right side of the Map are the sunrise or sunset lines.
-Inside the lines, the Sun rises or sets during eclipse (Figure).
+Inside the lines, the Sun rises or sets during eclipse.

 Glossary